MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 # List of targets on Azure Quantum

-Azure Quantum offers optimization targets to solve binary optimization problems on classical CPUs, or hardware accelerated on field-programmable gate arrays (FPGA), GPUs or hardware annealers.
+Azure Quantum offers optimization targets to solve binary optimization problems on classical CPUs, or hardware accelerated on field-programmable gate arrays (FPGA), GPUs, or hardware annealers.

 > [!NOTE]
 > Optimization targets can't run Q# applications or any other type of quantum computing program.
 Optimization solvers are optimization algorithms that run on specialized classical hardware.